LunarG/VulkanSamples/loader/README.md

 - xglGetProcAddr exported and returns valid function pointers for all the XGL API entrypoints
 - all objects created by ICD can be cast to (XGL\_LAYER\_DISPATCH\_TABLE **) where the loader will replace the first entry with a pointer to the dispatch table which is owned by the loader.
-This implies teo things for ICD drivers: 1) the ICD must return a pointer for the opaque object handle, 2) this pointer points to a structure with the first entry being a pointer.
+This implies two things for ICD drivers:
+  1. the ICD must return a pointer for the opaque object handle
+  2. this pointer points to a structure with the first entry being a pointer.
 - the ICD may or may not implement a dispatch table
 - ICD entrypoints can be named anything including the offcial xgl name such as xglCreateDevice().
-However, beware of interposing by dynamic OS library loaders if the offical names are used.
-On Linux, if offical names are used the ICD library must be linked with -Bsymbolic-functions
+However, beware of inter posing by dynamic OS library loaders if the offical names are used.
+On Linux, if offical names are used, the ICD library must be linked with -Bsymbolic-functions